 Welcome to the Hammond Marina near where I grew up on the Northern Oregon Coast and where the mighty Columbia River meets the vast Pacific Ocean.

-These fantastic photos were taken from Seafarers’ Park in Hammond Oregon by my sister-in-law Nina and I want to thank her so very much for sharing her photos with us!
+These fantastic photos were taken from Seafarers’ Park in Hammond Oregon by my little brother and I want to thank him so very much for sharing his photos with us!